Kate Daudy: 2018/2019

+In 2018, Daudy was the recipient of various commissions for projects across mediums.
+The Evening Standard commissioned Daudy to write a main editorial investigating the fight against injustice in wake of "Am I my brother's keeper?", entitled "Why Asking Questions Matters".
+The same year, the Arts Council England commissioned the artist to create a large city-wide installation programme in Manchester called, "We Can Talk About It In The Car".

 In 2018/2019 Daudy embarked on “Everything is Connected”, a global art and science collaboration with Konstantin Novoselov, the Nobel Prize laureate in Physics in 2010.

-"We can talk about it in the car", a city-wide exhibition programme, was commissioned from Daudy by Artreach as part of Journeys Festival International in Manchester in 2018.

 From November 2019 Daudy was appointed by the Saatchi Gallery in London as one of two artists-in-residence, with a brief to respond to its exhibition, “Tutankhamun: Treasures of the Golden Pharaoh”.
 Her show (“It wasn’t that at all”) explored issues of death, family, home, identity, absence and loss.
+For this exhibition she also created numerous upholstered furniture works inspired by the artist Gotthard Graubner.
+Daudy worked with the University of Oxford and The British Museum in order to execute the contemporary response within this exhibition.